Elite 8-bound: Kentucky beats UCLA 86-75 in South semifinal - News 12 Now

+Fox not only turned in the best NCAA scoring performance since Tayshaun Prince had 41 against Tulsa in 2002, it was the best by a freshman in tournament history.

+“I scored like the first 8 points of the game, and after that I was like you know it’s going to be a good night for me,” Fox said.

 The only No. 2 seed to advance to the Elite Eight, the Wildcats (32-5) won their 14th straight game.
-Now the NCAA’s winningest program will play another of basketball’s titans Sunday in top-seeded North Carolina with a trip to yet another Final Four on the line.
+Now the NCAA’s winningest program will play another of basketball’s titans Sunday in top-seeded North Carolina, a 92-80 winner over Butler earlier Friday, with a trip to yet another Final Four on the line.

 The third-seeded Bruins (31-5) still have the most national titles.
 Yet they leave their third Sweet 16 under coach Steve Alford short of the Elite Eight.

+“We just got beat by a very good team that played very, very well tonight,” Alford said.

-Fans lustily booed Kentucky coach John Calipari in his first game in Memphis since leaving in April 2009 for the Wildcats.
+Fans lustily booed Calipari in his first game in Memphis since leaving in April 2009 for the Wildcats .
 Calipari’s latest crop of talented freshmen put Kentucky into a regional final for the sixth time in seven years.

 Malik Monk scored 21 points for Kentucky, and Dominique Hawkins added 11.